My Time As An Emergency Medical Technician

 My partner ran out on the porch, looked left, looked right, and ran as fast as he could to open the back of the ambulance door.
 I stayed with the patient and told her we would protect her at all costs.
 My partner yelled from the back of the ambulance, 'Sector 5 is clear!
 Move, move, move!'
 I told my patient it was now or never: 'Let's roll!
 Go, go, go!'
 We both did a duck-and-cover as we took a flying leap into the back of the ambulance.
 I barked orders to my partner, 'Get up front, let's roll!
 Make sure we're not followed!'
 He promptly complied and, lights blazing and siren blaring, took the 'safe route' to the emergency room.
 I kept looking out the back windows and reassured my patient that we were not being followed.
 Our role-playing was certainly silly, but it worked as my patient felt 100% safe in the back of the ambulance with me, and she received the help she needed at the hospital.

-My partner went on to attend Paramedic School, and I left to pursue a career in the Insurance Industry while continuing my affiliation with the U.S. Navy as an active duty Reservist until I retired.
+My partner went on to attend Paramedic School.
+I left California to begin a career in the Insurance Industry, continuing my affiliation as a reservist with the US Navy.